This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat oven to 325°F and line two baking sheets with parchment paper.
+- Preheat the oven to 325°F. Line two baking sheets with parchment paper.

-- Cream butter, confectioner’s sugar, almond extract, and vanilla extract until light and fluffy.
+- In the bowl of a stand mixer fitted with the paddle attachment, cream the butter, confectioner’s sugar, almond extract, and vanilla extract until light and fluffy.

-- Roll dough into 1-inch balls and place on baking sheets.
+- Roll dough into 1-inch balls and place 1 inch apart on the prepared baking sheets.

 Notes